fusioneery/html5-boilerplate/README.md

 <p>Optimized HTML5 start template is based on Webpack 4.
 This boilerplate is suitable for tiny static web-sites and landing pages.

-It has lots of great feautures as:
+It has lots of great feautures such as:
 - SASS support
 - ES7 support
 - Autoprefixer